 The premise of the income approach is that some properties are or could be income-producing.
 For that reason, investors make buying decisions based on a given property's anticipated ability to produce income.
-Thus, the basis of this approach is the analysis of income and expense data extracted from comparative properties within the study property's submarket or competing submarkets, thereby providing a comparison of a study property's income-producing ability to that of competing properties of similar character and expense ratios.
+Thus, the basis of this approach is the analysis of income and expense data extracted from comparative properties within the study property's submarket or competing submarkets, thereby comparing a study property's income-producing ability to that of competing properties similar character and expense ratios.

 Therefore, when sufficient income and expense data are available, the income approach typically yields a reliable indication of value.
-This is because it tends to reflect the price range established by market participants for particular property types.
+This is because it reflects the price range established by market participants for particular property types.

-Conclusion: The study property is not rented/leased nor did I discover similarly rented/leased competing vacant sites.
+Conclusion: The study property is not rented/leased, nor did I discover similar rented/leased competing vacant sites.
 For that reason, the income approach was not applicable.

-The premise of the sales comparison approach is the principle of substitution, which suggests the marketplace, and, thus, market participants tend to establish value ranges for most all property types.
+The premise of the sales comparison approach is the principle of substitution, which suggests the marketplace/market participants tend to establish value ranges for most all property types.
 Primary considerations are relevant property characteristics, price, and time requirements to locate an equally desirable substitute property.